1. Company philosophy

 Mr. Nabil Essa Al Hasani

-Holds a diploma in management plus MBA mini from Egypt 2011 with an experience of 20 years in financial and brokerage companies, .He holds Directorship in several private companies in Sultanate of Oman, Egypt and UAE.
+Holds a diploma in management plus MBA mini from Egypt 2011 with an experience of 20 years in financial and brokerage companies, A board member in several private companies in Sultanate of Oman.

 5. Process of nomination of the Directors